top of page

 Seasons of building and rebuilding.

-Seasons of responsibility that carried more weight than title.
+Seasons of responsibility that carried more weight than the title.

 Seasons of loss that reshaped confidence, calling, and identity.

-Michael Wright’s work today is not the result of theory alone.
-It is the outcome of years spent years spent navigating leadership, faith, responsibility, disappointment, endurance , and the quiet work of starting again.
+Michael Wright’s work today is not built on theory alone.
+It is shaped by years spent navigating leadership, faith, responsibility, disappointment, endurance, and the quiet work of starting again.

 The Beginning